chrisoc19/workout/README.md

 ## Testing
+I conducted testing across different platforms and web browsers in order to make sure the website worked correctly and looked great across each one.
+I also asked friends and family to test across their own devices and to give me honest opinions and feedback.

+Manual testing was conducted to ensure the user story objectives were achieved.
 1. login form:
     1. Go to the "login" page
     2. Try to navigate else where before logging in and verify that a  "Please log in" error message appears.